aws/karpenter-provider-aws/website/content/en/preview/concepts/provisioning.md

 - key: `karpenter.k8s.aws/instance-category`
 - key: `karpenter.k8s.aws/instance-generation`

 Generally, instance types should be a list and not a single value.
-Leaving this field undefined is recommended, as it maximizes choices for efficiently placing pods.
+Leaving these requirements undefined is recommended, as it maximizes choices for efficiently placing pods.

 Review [AWS instance types](../instance-types).
 Most instance types are supported with the exclusion of [non-HVM](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/virtualization_types.html).

-{{% alert title="Defaults" color="warning" %}}
+{{% alert title="Defaults" color="secondary" %}}
 If no instance type constraints are defined, Karpenter will set default instance type constraints on your Provisioner that supports most common user workloads:

 ```yaml